zacanger/niddesa/text/generated-translations/cullaniddesa/12-sinhala-amazon.md

-Mana' doctrine is the beginning good, middle good, late good, defined With Constructions, All Complete, Pure Brahmecharia Statements, Four Four weeks, four main main, paghachendrian, Pantalayan, Sasa Bocentryangayan, Aryan Octanginal Road, Nirvana Nirvana Proclaim the Gamini Replication to me, and deciphate, Will be imposed, will be placed.
+Mana' doctrine is the beginning good, middle good, late good, defined With Constructions, All Complete, Pure Brahmecharia Statements, Four Four weeks, four main main, paghachendrian, Pantalayan, Sasa Bocentryangayan, Aryan Octanginal Road, Nibbana Nibbana Proclaim the Gamini Replication to me, and deciphate, Will be imposed, will be placed.

 [APZ 54.2] (#apz54 .2) {#apz54 .2 .ref .apz} "Munine dispel cravings
-To”, to 'cravings' image cravings to emit craving' is the loss of cravings, the cravings are conditioned, the cravings constipation, the craving Nirvana.
+To”, to 'cravings' image cravings to emit craving' is the loss of cravings, the cravings are conditioned, the cravings constipation, the craving Nibbana.
 “Muni” tells the wisdom what it is.
 (Great Niddezah (3-1) (3) Should be used.
 The crazha network was over, but also muni.

 [APZ 54.3] (#apz54 .3) {#apz54 .3.ref .apz} "Knowing something and behaving in remembrance”